-- sales of products to corporate, institutional, retail and private banking clients; - taking of investment positions;

-- management of the local banking books; and - liquidity management.
+- sales of products to corporate, institutional, retail and private banking clients; - taking of investment positions; - management of the local banking books; and - liquidity and banking book asset-liability management.

-The Global Markets & Treasury General Division is organised based on a centralised model based in Greece where all positions and risks are consolidated and offers an integrated approach to Greece and the countries of Southeastern Europe in which the Group operates.
-In each country, treasury operations are standardised and report directly to Athens.
+The Global Markets and Treasury General Division is organised based on a centralised model based in Greece where all positions and risks are consolidated and offers an integrated approach to Greece and the countries of SEE in which the Group operates.
+In each country, Treasury operations are standardised and report directly to Athens.

-The Group sets strict limits for transactions that it enters into, and the Risk Management Division monitors such transaction on a daily basis.
+The Group sets strict limits for transactions that it enters into, and the Risk Management Division monitors such transactions on a daily basis.
 Limits include exposures towards individual counterparties (in accordance with the evaluation of the credit risk of the particular counterparty), country exposures and concentration limits, as well as control of Value at Risk ("VaR").
 The Group uses an automated transaction control system, which supports the dealing room in its monitoring and management of Group positions and exposures.